MaraimElbadri/scipy-lecture-notes/advanced/scikit-learn/index.rst

 Learning and Predicting
 +++++++++++++++++++++++

-Now that we've got some data, we would like to learn from the data and predict on new one.
+Now that we've got some data, we would like to learn from it and predict on new one.
 In ``scikit-learn``, we learn from existing data by creating an ``estimator`` and calling its ``fit(X, Y)`` method.